denizsari/cardiolive/docs/GIT_WORKFLOW.md

 # 🔄 Git Workflow Guide

-This document outlines the Git workflow for the CardioLive project, including branching strategy, commit conventions, and best practices.
+This document outlines the Git workflow for the Kardiyolive project, including branching strategy, commit conventions, and best practices.

 ## 📊 Branching Strategy Overview